GPU-Accelerated X-ray Pulse Profile Modeling: Model framework and computational recipe

-We now specify the exterior spacetime and the rotation-induced stellar shape.
-Throughout this work, we adopt the \emph{oblate--Schwarzschild} (OS) approximation: we trace photon geodesics in the Schwarzschild spacetime of mass $M$, while representing the stellar surface as rotationally flattened using the empirical shape prescription of \citet{Morsink_2007}, as refined by \citet{AlGendy_14} and \citet{Silva:2020oww}.
+We go on to specify the exterior spacetime and the rotation-induced stellar shape.
+Throughout this work, we adopted the oblate-Schwarzschild (OS) approximation: we traced the photon geodesics in the Schwarzschild spacetime of mass, $M$, while representing the stellar surface as rotationally flattened using the empirical shape prescription of \citet{Morsink_2007}, as refined by \citet{AlGendy_14} and \citet{Silva:2020oww}.
 This extends the classic ``Schwarzschild+Doppler'' (S+D) treatment \citep{Poutanen_2006} by including surface oblateness, while neglecting frame dragging and the external quadrupole moment of the metric.
+The Schwarzschild exterior metric is expressed as